Toll Free:

 Now implement the actual service.
 Create a new C# file named CustomerService.cs and add a class named CustomerService.
 Implement the class from CustomerServiceBase.

 Don’t forget to build your project after creating the proto file and before creating the service class.
-If you don’t build your solution, CustomerSeviceBase wouldn’t be available to inherit.
+If you don’t build your solution, CustomerSeviceBase won’t be available to inherit.

-Please note, CustomerSeviceBase is an auto generated class stored in your obj folder in bin.
-Every time it’s recreated by .NET compiler whenever there are any changes in the proto file.
+Please note, that CustomerSeviceBase is an auto-generated class stored in your obj folder in the bin.
+Every time it’s recreated by the .NET compiler whenever there are any changes in the proto file.
 The same is happening for gRPC clients also.

 using Grpc.Core